davejagoda/davejagoda.github.io/books/index.md

 MacGillis, Alec (2021). *Fulfillment: Winning and Losing in One-Click America*.

+Marx, Paris (2022). *Road to Nowhere: What Silicon Valley Gets Wrong about the Future of Transportation*.

 Murray, Douglas (2017). *The Strange Death of Europe*.

 Murray, Douglas (2019). *The Madness of Crowds*.